awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-ami-contracts.md

 1. Choose the **License ID** and view the **License details**\.

 1. You can view the **Issuer** \(AWS/Marketplace\)and the **Entitlements** \(the units that the license grants the right to use, access, or consume an application or resource\)\.

+## Modifying an existing contract<a name="modify-existing-contract"></a>

+### <a name="modify-existing-contract"></a>

+If they have an existing upfront commitment for an AMI product, AWS Marketplace buyers can modify some aspects of a contract\.
+An AMI contract is supported through contract terms based offers as opposed to hourly or annual flexible consumption pricing \(FCP\) offers\.
+This feature is available only to applications that are integrated with AWS License Manager\.
+Buyers can purchase additional licenses within the entitlement of the same offer in the current contract\.
+However, buyers can't reduce the entitlement counts purchased in the contract\.
+Buyers can also cancel the automatic subscription renewal if the option is enabled by the Seller\.

+**Note**
+A flexible payment schedule \(FPS\) contract offer can't be modified\.
+There are no entitlement changes available to the buyer for an FPS purchased contract\.
+An entitlement is a right to use, access, or consume an application or resource\.
+FPS offers are not changeable\.

+**Manage your subscription**

+1. On the AWS Marketplace console, navigate to **View Subscription** and view the license for the software product\.

+1. On the **Procurement** page, select **Manage License**\.

+1. From the list, select **View Terms**\.

+1. In the **Contract options** section, increase your entitlements by using the arrows\.
+You can't reduce the entitlement counts below the entitlements purchased\.

+1. The contract details and total price displays in the **Pricing details** section\.

+**To cancel your automatic subscription renewal**

+1. On the AWS Marketplace console, navigate to **View Subscription** and view the license for the software product\.

+1. On the **Procurement** page, select **Manage License**\.

+1. On the **Subscription** page, locate the **Renewal Settings** section\.

+1. Ensure you understand the terms and conditions with cancellation\.

+1. Select the check box to cancel the automatic renewal\.